MattWoodhead/python-can/doc/internal-api.rst

     and thus might not provide message filtering:

-Concrete instances are usually created by :class:`can.Bus` which takes the users configuration into account.
+Concrete instances are usually created by :func:`can.Bus` which takes the users configuration into account.